UniMath/agda-unimath/src/group-theory/quotient-groups.lagda.md

 `G/N` is a [group](group-theory.groups.md) equipped with a [group homomorphism](group-theory.homomorphisms-groups.md) `q : G → G/N` such
 that `N ⊆ ker q`, and such that `q` satisfies the
+{{#concept "universal property" Disambiguation="of the quotient group" Agda=universal-property-quotient-Group}}
-{{#concept "universal property of the quotient group" Agda=universal-property-quotient-Group}}, which asserts that any group homomorphism `f : G → H` such that `N ⊆ ker f` extends uniquely along `q` to a group homomorphism `G/N → H`.
+of the quotient group, which asserts that any group homomorphism `f : G → H` such that `N ⊆ ker f` extends uniquely along `q` to a group homomorphism `G/N → H`.
 In other words, the universal property of the quotient group `G/N` asserts that the map

 ```text
   hom-Group G/N H → nullifying-hom-Group G H N